Green chemistry metrics

 Green chemistry metrics describe aspects of a chemical process relating to the principles of green chemistry.
 The metrics serve to quantify the efficiency or environmental performance of chemical processes, and allow changes in performance to be measured.
 The motivation for using metrics is the expectation that quantifying technical and environmental improvements can make the benefits of new technologies more tangible, perceptible, or understandable.
 This, in turn, is likely to aid the communication of research and potentially facilitate the wider adoption of green chemistry technologies in industry.

 For a non-chemist, an understandable method of describing the improvement might be a decrease of X unit cost per kilogram of compound Y. This, however, might be an over-simplification.
 For example, it would not allow a chemist to visualize the improvement made or to understand changes in material toxicity and process hazards.
 For yield improvements and selectivity increases, simple percentages are suitable, but this simplistic approach may not always be appropriate.
-For example, when a highly pyrophoric reagent is replaced by a benign one, a numerical value is difficult to assign but the improvement is obvious, if all other factors are similar.
+For example, when a highly pyrophoric chemical is replaced by a benign one, a numerical value is difficult to assign but the improvement is obvious, if all other factors are similar.

 Numerous metrics have been formulated over time.
 A general problem is that the more accurate and universally applicable the metric devised, the more complex and unemployable it becomes.
 A good metric must be clearly defined, simple, measurable, objective rather than subjective and must ultimately drive the desired behavior.